shm-dmitry/pantry_signal_system/README.md

 3. Inside humidity level
 4. Inside light level
 5. Open door alarm
+6. Current voltage of primary and reserve battery

 It will automatically switch on air-drier basing on humidity level